westerndigitalcorporation/zonedstorage.io/docs/getting-started/zns-device.md

 ---
-id: zns-emulation
+id: zns-device
-title: Getting Started with Emulated NVMe ZNS Devices
+title: Getting Started with NVMe ZNS Devices
-sidebar_label: Getting Started with Emulated NVMe ZNS Devices
+sidebar_label: Getting Started with NVMe ZNS Devices
 ---

-# Getting Started with Emulated NVMe ZNS Devices
+# Getting Started with NVMe ZNS Devices

 Emulated NVMe ZNS devices make it possible to do application development and kernel tests even if you do not have access to physical NVMe ZNS devices.
 There